veertuinc/anka-docs/aws-ec2-mac/using-local-storage.md

   Use local storage disk for AWS EC2 Mac instances
 ---

 According to https://aws.amazon.com/blogs/aws/announcing-amazon-ec2-m4-and-m4-pro-mac-instances/, M4 instances now come with a local storage disk.
-This guide will walk you through how to prepare it in your own AMIs.
+This guide will walk you through how to prepare it in your own AMI.

+You'll want to start an instance from our official AMIs.
+This gives you all of the Anka specific tweaks.

+{{< hint info >}}
+To clarify: You will be creating your own AMI on top of our official AMIs.
+Our AMIs do not ever set a password or enable VNC for security reasons, so these things need to happen in your own AMI.
+{{< /hint >}}

 ### Step 1: Log into the instance